alttch/eva3/doc/tutorial/tut_sfa.rst

     sfa-notifier create -i eva_1 -p mqtt -h localhost -s plant1 -A eva:secret -y

-We won't subscribe the notifier to anything, because all the data is received from it, and there is nothing to send instead.
+We won't subscribe the notifier to anything, because all the data are received from it, and there is nothing to send instead.

 .. code-block:: bash